ruby/TryRuby/source/articles/2015-01-05-what-i-left-out.md

 A course or a book on _Object Oriented programming_ can teach you all about this import concept.

+### Instance variables
+In the lessons we mentioned _object variables_.
+Actually these should be called _instance variables_, since these variables belong to one instance of a type of object.

 ### Modules and mixins
 Sometimes you have two classes that have a lot of similar code, but they cannot inherit from a common parent.
 To avoid having the same code in two places (something you really should avoid) you can